Numerical gravitational backreaction on cosmic string loops from simulation: Results

-With this definition, we find 71 (68\%) of loops did not experience major length losses and 34 (32\%) of loops did.
-Of the 71, 9 experienced no self-intersections at all.
-The 71 loops form an important sub-population we term the \emph{no-majors} subpopulation, and it will be used repeatedly for studying how various properties of the loops change with evaporation fraction.
+With this definition, we find 71 (68\%) of loops do not experience major length losses and 34 (32\%) of loops do.
+Of the 71, 9 experience no self-intersections at all.
+The 71 loops form an important sub-population we term the \emph{no-majors} subpopulation; we use it repeatedly for studying how various properties of the loops change with evaporation fraction.
 It should be emphasized that even for loops not in the no-majors subpopulation, the total length lost to intersections is not typically extreme; the 80th percentile of total length lost to intersections is $0.11L_0$, and more than half of the initial length is only lost for two loops ($0.688L_0$ and $0.817L_0$).
 Thus, fragmentation of loops due to gravitational backreaction is rare.
 The distribution of total length lost to intersections is shown in Fig.~\ref{fig:isexn_total-length-lost}.

-Checking the 70\%-evaporated sub-population after each step of $10^{-5}$ in $N_\text{osc}G\mu$, we found 512 such simulations which contained at least one intersection, and 676 intersections in total; most simulations with intersections contained only one (445, or 87\%), but the distribution has a very long tail, with one simulation containing 13 intersections.
+Checking the 70\%-evaporated sub-population after each step of $10^{-5}$ in $s$, we find 512 such simulations which contain at least one intersection, and 676 intersections in total; most simulations with intersections contain only one (445, or 87\%), but the distribution has a very long tail, with one simulation containing 13 intersections.
 Most loops (85\%) experience more than one intersection over the course of their evolution, with the distribution of total intersections for the loops shown in Fig.~\ref{fig:isexn_total-isexns}.

 The typical intersection leads to very little length loss, as can be seen in Fig.~\ref{fig:isexn_frac-length-lost}; the geometric mean of the loss to intersection is $10^{-2.9}L_0$, and $94\%$ of intersections result in a loss of less than $0.05L_0$.
 This works out to 32 intersections with loss of greater than $0.05L_0$, indicating that most of the loops which experience major length losses (of which there are 34) do so in a single intersection event.